The only way I know how to keep my cats in my yard that works, is to provide a physical barrier.

-Another positive is that coyote rollers on top of a fence also help to prevent other animals from entering the yard.
+Another positive is that coyote rollers on top of a fence also help to prevent other animals and critters from entering the yard.

-Handy Tip: If there is a small space between the rollers, when installing at your place, try attaching a taut wire between the spaces with a bell attached.
+TIP: If there is a small space between the rollers when installing them at your place, try attaching a taut wire between the spaces with a bell attached.
 The noise of the bell is a discouragement in itself.

 Ideal for a balcony or courtyard.